Creating Detailed Roofs for Clubhouse Model Using SketchUp

 Learn More

-I will hit, I'll go to my view component, edit, hide the rest of the model or hit h and then eraser tool, erase, erase, erase, erase, erase, erase.
-I will select out of this component and now I will want to copy, move, click select to make a copy and along the red direction, holding down shift to lock that, find this plane that it'll snap to.
-I want to flip this along the red so that way this line is out here.
+I will go to View > Component Edit > Hide Rest of Model or hit H, then use the Eraser tool: erase, erase, erase, erase, erase, erase.
+I will select out of this component, and now I will want to copy, move, click Select to make a copy along the red direction, holding down Shift to lock that.
+Find this plane so it snaps, then flip this along the red axis so this line ends up outside.

-Then one last thing that I want to do to these, these roof planes, add a little bit more detail is let's add an additional panel for our roof tiles.
-So let's double click into this group and let's actually use the push pull tool and I could push pull it like this, but I want to hit control to make a copy.
-So it's a duplicate of this.
+Then one last thing I want to do to these roof planes to add a little more detail is add an additional panel for our roof tiles.
+So let's double-click into this group and use the Push/Pull tool.
+I could Push/Pull it like this, but I want to press CTRL to make a copy so it's a duplicate of this.

-We have these lines and let's have this up one inch.
-You see here I can actually now push pull this out an inch and an inch.
-This side I don't want because it's butted up against the wall and then I'll do the same thing on this side.
+We have these lines, and let's lift this up one inch.
+You see here I can now Push/Pull this out one inch and one inch.
+This side I don't want because it's butted up against the wall.
+Then I'll do the same thing on this side.

-The plus to create new starting face up one inch and then uncheck plus to just pull this out one inch and this out one inch.
+Press CTRL to create a new starting face, up one inch, and then uncheck CTRL to just pull this out one inch and this out one inch.
 Now I want to fill in this portion to create a nice triangle top.
-So draw a line along the magenta and draw a line along the magenta and that will auto heal and I can erase this line and this line and then push pull across, erase, erase, erase, erase.
+So draw a line along the magenta and draw a line along the magenta.
+That will auto-heal, and I can erase this line and this line, then Push/Pull across, and erase, erase, erase, erase.

-Now that's getting a lot more detailed for this roof and I can select out of this you know and because these two portions are the same I should make this component so whenever I modify one it also modifies the other.
-So let's explode this and then right click make component and I want to call this one low roof and I'll create.
-You can choose whether to make components or to make groups.
+Now that's getting a lot more detailed for this roof, and I can select out of this.
+Because these two portions are the same, I should make this a component so whenever I modify one, it also modifies the other.
+So let's explode this, then right-click and choose Make Component.
+I want to call this one "Low Roof" and click Create.
+You can choose whether to make components or groups.

-If two items are identical you may want to make a component so it saves your time from doing from making any modifications.
-Now I will delete this and copy this one across and then right click flip along red making sure that this is right flush with that.
-That looks great and now let's do the same thing to this roof adding some thickness for our for our roof tiles.
+If two items are identical, you may want to make a component so it saves you time from making future modifications.
+Now I will delete this and copy this one across, then right-click and flip along the red axis, making sure this is flush.
+That looks great.
+Now let's do the same thing to this roof, adding some thickness for our roof tiles.

-We'll go to here and we'll do plus to create a new starting face one inch inches enter and then we'll do the same thing double click that to copy the same direction and this time we'll skip a step and we'll do that step first and then push pull and erase, erase, erase, erase, erase.
-Then go on the inside erase and now let's pull this portion out one inches one inch one inch and one inch and then select out of this component and now we have our roofs complete for our clubhouse.
-Let's go to our tags and add a new roofs tag and then select our roofs by holding down control and go to entity info select roofs and double check that we have those we can turn those on and off.
+Now let's pull this portion out one inch, one inch, one inch, and one inch.
+Then select out of this component, and now we have our roofs complete for our clubhouse.
+Let's go to our Tags and add a new "Roofs" tag.
+Then select our roofs by holding down CTRL, go to Entity Info, select "Roofs, " and double-check that we have those so we can turn them on and off.

-I see here that there's a few extra lines that are in here I'm going to double click into this wall group and erase these and then erase these little trim lines around that looking around the model see there's any excess lines that need to be cleaned up now click out of my model turn on my roofs and I will save my file.
+I see here that there are a few extra lines.
+I'm going to double-click into this wall group and erase these, then erase these little trim lines around that.
+Looking around the model to see if there are any excess lines that need to be cleaned up.
+Now click out of my model, turn on my roofs, and I will save my file.
 I will see you in the next video!

 photo of Derek McFarland